openworm/sibernetic/README.md

 ![Sibernetic](http://i.imgur.com/Hbsw6Zs.png)

-Sibernetic is a fluid mechanics simulator developed for simulations of C. elegans in the [OpenWorm project](http://www.openworm.org) developed for the [OpenWorm](http://openworm.org) project by Andrey Palyanov, Sergey Khayrulin and Mike Vella..
-Sibernetic provides the first implementation of the PCISPH contractile matter algorithm for simulating muscle tissue and is applied to C. elegans locomotion.
+Sibernetic is a fluid mechanics simulator developed for simulations of C. elegans in the [OpenWorm project](http://www.openworm.org) developed for the [OpenWorm](http://openworm.org) project by Andrey Palyanov, Sergey Khayrulin and Mike Vella as part of the [OpenWorm team](http://www.openworm.org/people.html).
+Sibernetic provides an implementation of the PCISPH contractile matter algorithm for simulating muscle tissue and is applies to C. elegans locomotion.

 When driven by [Hodgkin Huxley dynamics](https://en.wikipedia.org/wiki/Hodgkin%E2%80%93Huxley_model) contractile matter is called Electrofluid.